Table of Contents

-“Ribosomes are complex cell organelles made of RNA and protein that translates genetic code into chains of amino acids.”
+“Ribosomes are most important cell organelles composed of RNA and protein that converts genetic code into chains of amino acids.”

 What are Ribosomes?

 A ribosome is a complex molecular machine found inside the living cells that produce proteins from amino acids during the process called protein synthesis or translation.
-Protein synthesis is a major task performed by living cells.
+The process of protein synthesis is a primary function, which is performed by all living cells.

-Ribosomes are special organelles as they are found in both prokaryotic and eukaryotic cells.
+Ribosomes are specialised cell organelles and found in both prokaryotic and eukaryotic cells.
 Every living cell requires ribosomes for the production of proteins.

 Also Read: Cell Organelles

 The smaller subunit, where the mRNA binds and is decoded and in the larger subunit, the amino acids get added.
 Both of the subunits contain both protein and ribonucleic acid components.

 The two subunits are joined to each other by interactions between the rRNAs in one subunit and proteins in the other subunit.

 Ribosomes are located inside the cytosol found in the plant cell and animal cell.